-- Never point the muzzle of the gun at anyone at anytime regardless of whether the gun is empty or loaded. - Never put your finger on the trigger until you are ready to shoot. - Never load the gun until you are ready to use it; keep the action open.
-When you pick up a gun, open the action right away to make sure the chamber is empty. - Do not use the shotgun or pistol unless you have received training. - · Make sure you use the right ammunition. - · Make sure you know where you're shooting and that no one could be accidentally hit. - · Wear ear and eye protection when shooting.
+- Never point the muzzle of the gun at anyone at anytime regardless of whether the gun is empty or loaded. - Never put your finger on the trigger until you are ready to shoot. - action right away to make sure the chamber is empty. - Do not use the shotgun or pistol unless you have received training. - Make sure you use the right ammunition. - Make sure you know where you're shooting and that no one could be accidentally hit. - Wear ear and eye protection when shooting.